chrishalcrow/Skyrmions3D.jl/paper/paper.md

  - the physical parameters $m_\pi$, $F_\pi$, $e$, and
  - boundary conditions determing how the Skyrme field is to be treated at the edge of the grid.

-Explicit formula for skyrmion fields which attain the minimal energy are not known, and so one must work with approximate ...
+Explicit formula for skyrmion fields which attain the minimal energy are not known, and so one must work with well-motivated approximations.
+Two common approaches to skyrmions motivated by the study of other topological solitons are the rational map approximation (motivated by monopoles) and the Atiyah-Manton or ADHM approximation (motivated by instantons): both are implemented in `Skyrmions3D.jl`.
+In addition, `Skyrmions3D.jl` has been written in a flexible manner such that it is simple to implement new approximation within the existing framework, see for example [@Cork2025].

 Given skyrmions there are a variety of ways to manipulate them:
  - one can translate and (iso)rotate them, for example by sending $U(x)$ to $U(x-x_0)$ when translating by fixed $x_0 \in \mathbb{R}^3$, and
  - one can combine two skyrmions via the product ansatz.
-Moreover, there are ...
+Moreover, there are a variety of properties of skyrmions which one may naturally wish to compute, such as the total energy, or visualisations of the skyrmion baryon density. `Skyrmions3D.jl` has the ability to compute a large number of such properties which are commonly used, and supports interactive plotting via `Makie`.

+Comprehensive documentation for `Skyrmions3D.jl` is provided via a webpage, including an API, examples of how to use key features, and guidance on requesting features or raising bug reports.
+In addition, this webpage provides a list of known publications which have used and cited `Skyrmions3D.jl`.

+While many of the underlying numerical methods are standard applications, there are notable exceptions which warrant special attention.
+The method used to approximate the holonomy of the instanton gauge field necessary for the Atiyah-Manton approximation is the only known implementation of [@Harland2023], developed specifically for this purpose.
+Moreover, the implementation of the Runge-Kutta algorithm used for arrested Newton flow ...

 An incomplete list that LDH thinks should be included in this section:
  - a brief overview of the features offered by the package
  - the colouring of plots, wasn't it a paper of CH which introduced the colouring convention?
- - some small details about the algorithms used where they are notable, e.g. marching cubes has become *the* tool for plotting isosurfaces in the solitons community, reference the Harland paper for efficient computation of holonomy, anything about arrested newton flow?
+ - some small details about the algorithms used where they are notable, e.g. marching cubes has become *the* tool for plotting isosurfaces in the solitons community
- - the webpage providing comprehensive documentation and examples of usage
- - the papers which have currently used Skyrmions3D, advertised on a webpage
- - the flexibility to employ Skyrmions in other projects, cite [@Cork2025].

 # Acknowledgements
 *Acknowledgement of any financial support.*